 Look at the information on Zillow, but remember that only a licensed real estate agent will be able to give you the most accurate estimate of your home’s value based on current market conditions.

 If you are looking to sell your home and want to sell it quickly, consider selling to HomeGo.
-HomeGo has a team of licensed real estate agents who are experts in their local markets, but unlike selling with a traditional agent, HomeGo does not charge commissions or fees.
+HomeGo has a team of experts in their local markets, but unlike selling with a traditional agent, HomeGo does not charge commissions or fees.